Classic Cottage Pie is a weeknight favorite with spiced ground beef, tender carrots, peas and a creamy potato cheese topping.

 - Place peeled, cubed potatoes in pot of salted cold water.
 Boil until fork tender.
 Meanwhile start browning ground beef.
 See Beef Filling below.

 - Reserve 1 1/2 cups of potato water.
 Drain and return to pot.

 - Using the tines of your fork, 'rice' the potatoes until fluffy.

 - Brown ground beef in a large cast iron pan over medium high heat.
 Drain excess fat, leaving about 1 tbsp in pan.

 - Push ground beef over to one side of the pan.
 Add garlic, onion and carrot.
 Saute until almost tender.
 Add peas and combine with ground beef.

-- Add tomato chicken and beef bouillon, potato water and remaining spices.
+- Add tomato chicken bouillon and beef bouillon (this is concentrate and not broth or liquid), potato water and remaining spices.
 Simmer for 10 minutes.
 Potatoes should be done and ready to make topping.